-Julie, her husband and their 3 year old daughter were off to Europe this summer spending time in the Alps and 3 weeks in Amsterdam.
-We sat down with Julie to hear all about their summer sabbatical in Amsterdam!
+Julie, her husband, and their 3-year-old daughter were off to Europe this summer spending time in the Alps and 3 weeks in Amsterdam.
+We sat down with Julie to hear all about their summer sabbatical adventures in Amsterdam with kids!

 How long was your trip?

 We spent over a month in Europe this summer, a little time in the French Alps, and 3 weeks in Amsterdam.

 The Alps because I love the mountains and wanted some rocky peaks.
 Then we wanted a place to just live for 3 weeks.
 Amsterdam was recommended by many as super easy for families.